RetroKAI/es-240p-loading-screens/README.md

-# es_runcommand_splash
+# 240p Loading screens for RetroPie emulators
-Splash screens for RetroPie runcommand screen.
+Custom loading screens for all emulators adapted to fit the 240p resolution.